 The Federal Service on Tariffs ("FST") regulates electricity and heat tariffs by setting maximum electricity and heat tariff level for final consumers, wholesale market and infrastructural entities (electricity transmission through the high voltage grids), and the regional services on tariffs ("RSTs") set tariffs for electricity and heat for final consumers and tariffs for electricity distribution through the low voltage grids on regional retail markets.
-Although some free trading of limited volumes of electricity, tariffs which Group entities may charge for sales of electricity and heat are governed both by regulations specific to the electricity and heat industry and by regulations applicable to natural monopolies.
+Although there is some free trading of limited volumes of electricity, for the great majorities of sales the tariffs which Group entities may charge for sales of electricity and heat are governed both by regulations specific to the electricity and heat industry and by regulations applicable to natural monopolies.
 As a condition to privatisation in 1992, the Government of the Russian Federation imposed an obligation on Group entities to provide connection for the supply of electricity and heating to customers in the Russian Federation.